flutter/website/src/get-started/install/help.md

 __What does this issue look like?__

-`flutter doctor` complains about “Android toolchain” and specifically missing the cmdline-tools component.
+The `flutter doctor` command complains that the `cmdline-tools` are missing from the Android toolchain.
+For example:

 ```
 [!]
 Android toolchain - develop for Android devices (Android SDK version 33.0.2)